jundalisay/spblist/content/en/research/chau-ju-kua/chun-fan-chi/46-hainan.md

 Although there are no wealthy people among them, nevertheless, as they are a thrifty people.
 There are no poor and one sees no beggars in bad years.

-When Ting, Duke of Tsin, was degraded to the rank of Prefectural Finance Commissioner, he taught the people of Kiung-chou to read books and to write.
-From 1041-1049) Earl Sung Kuan-chi built the prefectural college, which was renovated in 1210 by Earl Chau Ju-hia.
+Ting, the Duke of Tsin, was degraded to the rank of Prefectural Finance Commissioner.
+Afterwards, he taught the people of Kiung-chou to read books and to write.

+From 1041-1049, Earl Sung Kuan-chi built the prefectural college, which was renovated in 1210 by Earl Chau Ju-hia.

 On which occasion, tablets to the manes of Dukes Su Tung-po and Hu Tan-an were erected on the east and west of the Lecture hall.
 On the tablet of the hall was written ming-tau or the Enlighteners of the Way.

 In Hai-kon, there is a Temple of the 2 Fu-po of the Han dynasty where the manes of Lu Po-to and are worshipped.